 Need Help on How to Write a Grievance Letter to Your Employer?

+Are you being subjected to bullying in the workplace?
 I cannot understate the importance of the letter of grievance, which you send to your employer, especially now with the new Regulations, which came into effect on April 6th 2014 under the auspices of The Enterprise and Regulatory Reform Act 2013 Section 7.

 Although the grievance procedure is not a quasi-judicial procedure, it would be prudent to make sure the grievance letter you lodge, outlines a prima facie case against your employer, and where possible, including the law.
 This will potentially assist ACAS in providing pre-claim conciliation to obviate the litigative route via the Employment Tribunal.